jaymcgavren/jaymcgavren.github.io/_posts/2023-04-03-design-notes-various-games.markdown

 # Co-op Multiplayer

 Deep Rock Galactic: Some enemy types (glyphid grunt guards, praetorians) have extra armor in the front, making them resistant to the player they are approaching.
 But they are weaker on the sides or rear, meaning a flanking player will do extra damage to them.

+# Exploration

+Enemies and breakable objects can serve as markers of where you _haven't_ been.
+If an area is littered with broken crates and devoid of enemies, it's an implicit sign that you've already explored there.

+Abzu (and many others): A fountain with a series of aqueducts leading to it.
+The moment you activate the first aqueduct, it's pretty obvious you'll need to do the same with the others.
+(If lots of players had been getting confused here, they could have even activated the firs aqueduct automatically, in a cutscene.)

 # Risk/Reward